netdata/netdata/packaging/docker/README.md

 > the host system.

-If you want to make your container's configuration directory accessible from the host system, you need to use a [volume](https://docs.docker.com/storage/bind-mounts/) rather than a bind mount.
+If you want to make your container's configuration directory accessible from the host system, you need to use a [bind mount](https://docs.docker.com/storage/bind-mounts/) rather than a volume.
 The following commands create a temporary `netdata_tmp` container, which is used to populate a `netdataconfig` directory, which is then mounted inside the container at `/etc/netdata`.